eccentricdevotion/TARDIS/sonic-screwdriver.md

 ### Player Pref Menu

-Right-clicking AIR with any sonic screwdriver opens the Player Pref Menu GUI where you can click preference items to toggle them on and off.
+Right-clicking AIR while sneaking with any sonic screwdriver opens the Player Pref Menu GUI where you can click preference items to toggle them on and off.
 The preferences menu also has a map button to open the [TARDIS Map](map.html) and the [Sonic Configurator](sonic-configurator.hml).